1 Overview of cattle production systems

 Advances in Cattle Welfare provides a comprehensive overview of contemporary issues in dairy and beef cattle welfare research.
-The volume takes a novel approach, with the animal’s perspective in mind when, for instance, considering housing systems or feeding practices.
+The volume takes a novel approach in that these issues are analyzed with the animal’s perspective in mind when considering such points as housing systems or feeding practices.

-Opening with an overview of cattle production systems, the book covers the three major areas of cattle welfare research: on-farm welfare assessment, behavioral priorities of cattle and novel perspectives on current production issues.
-Chapters examine the key issues within each area.
+Opening with an introduction to cattle production systems, the book covers the three major areas of cattle welfare research; on-farm welfare assessment, behavioral priorities of cattle and novel perspectives on current production issues.
+Chapters examine the key issues within each area, including such topics as on-farm welfare risk assessment, human-animal interactions, and disease and injury.
+The work concludes with an insightful summary of key highlights and a discussion of future trends.

 - Brings together top researchers in the field to provide a comprehensive overview of recent advances in the understanding of cattle welfare and management